 - Analyze workouts using “Maximal Power Available” (MPA)

 - Track Strain, Training Load, Threshold and Freshness Over Time

 - Design Workouts Using Fitness Signature, Target XSS, and Pace

 - Monitor MPA in real time using the Xert data field

 If you’re new to Xert you may want to consult some additional resources to learn more about how the system works.
 Here are some key resources:

 The Xert Adaptive Training Advisor (XATA) recommends workouts based on your Fitness, Form, Goals, and your historical training patterns.
 For example, if it sees that you typically do your long run on Saturdays, XATA will recommend long endurance workouts on Saturdays.
-The system does not specifically recommend rest days unless you’re ‘very tired’ (red) and have a significant XSS deficit.
-When it does, you’ll need to listen to your body and take rest days to allow your body to recover.
+The system does not specifically recommend rest days unless you’re ‘very tired’ (red status) and have a significant XSS deficit.
+When it does, you should listen to your body and take rest days to allow your body to recover.

 Before you decide to do a workout on any given day, you should:

 - Follow the guidance of the Training Pacer – i.e. keep the needle in the middle;